Toloka/docs/en/toloka-apps/concepts/glossary.md

 Batch for labeling

 : A batch of data that you send for labeling at a time.
-The batch consists of work items.
+The batch consists of task items.

 Ready-to-go project

 : A ready-to-go project is based on a ready-made solution with the parameters that you specified.
-The interface and quality controls are pre-configured, decomposition is already done, and everything is ready to use: all you need is to upload work items to batches and send them for labeling.
+The interface and quality controls are pre-configured, decomposition is already done, and everything is ready to use: all you need is to upload task items to batches and send them for labeling.

 Ready-to-go solution